What Christmas was like the year you were born

 You may know them primarily from "Toy Story," but little green army men took off in the 1930s.
 The toys represented mid-20th-century American soldiers.
 These tiny fighters, clad in U.S. Army olive green, sold for mere pennies in 1939.

 1940: Manchester's Christmas Blitz claims hundreds of lives

-Christmas during times of war is difficult, but the Manchester Blitz in the days leading up to the holiday left the country devastated.
-By December 22, 684 people died, and 2,300 were wounded in the German bombing of the city.
+Christmas during times of war is difficult, but the Manchester Blitz in the days leading up to the holiday left the U.K. devastated.
+By Dec.
+22, 684 people died, and 2,300 were wounded in the German bombing of the city.
 Many shops and homes were completely demolished.

 1941: Winston Churchill visits a country at war

-Christmas this year was subdued, with the attack on Pearl Harbor on December 7 and the United States’ subsequent entry into World War II hanging over the populace.
-For the holidays that year, President Franklin Roosevelt hosted Winston Churchill, Prime Minister of the United Kingdom.
+Christmas this year was subdued, with the attack on Pearl Harbor on Dec.
+7 and the United States' subsequent entry into World War II hanging over the populace.
+For the holidays that year, President Franklin Roosevelt hosted Winston Churchill, prime minister of the United Kingdom.

 1942: Little Golden Books hit the shelves